catavallejos/TutorialBASiCS/README.md

 ## The tutorial

-Materials are to be uploaded on Friday 18th of September
+Scripts and slides to be uploaded on Saturday 19th of September

 ## Contact